 Phase 1 of the offseason program, which comprises the first two weeks, consists merely of classroom work and on-field strength and conditioning.
 Goff won't start throwing to Cooks until Phase 2, which coincides with the start of May.

 The Rams gave up this year's No. 23 overall pick to acquire Cooks from the New England Patriots two weeks ago.
-The Rams were relatively deep at receiver, but Watkins' offseason departure left a void for a vertical presence who could take the top off a defense and open the rest of the field for Robert Woods and Cooper Kupp.
+At the time, the Rams were relatively deep at receiver.
+But Watkins' offseason departure left a void for a vertical presence who could take the top off a defense and open the rest of the field for Robert Woods and Cooper Kupp.

 Cooks is only a year away from free agency, but the Rams are hopeful of signing him -- and Aaron Donald, who wasn't with the team on Monday -- to a long-term contract.
 Still only 24, Cooks has surpassed 110 catches, 1,000 yards and six touchdowns in each of the past three seasons while catching passes from two future Hall of Famers in Drew Brees and Tom Brady.
 Last season, he tied the Houston Texans' DeAndre Hopkins with 16 receptions on passes that traveled at least 20 yards through the air -- and he needed only 35 targets to do so.